renaudjmathieu/MyApp/README.md

-# Azure Static Web Apps - React App
+# :monkey_face: Azure Static Web Apps - React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## :scroll: Available Scripts

 In the project directory, you can run: